hwillGIT/IsaiahStudyInteractive/replit.md

-# Isaiah 6 Interactive Study
+# Isaiah Interactive Study - Chapters 2-9

 ## Overview

-This is an interactive web application for studying Isaiah Chapter 6 from the Bible.
-The application features a color-coded grid visualization of all 13 verses organized into 6 thematic groups, with interactive hover tooltips and transformation point markers.
+This is a comprehensive interactive web application for studying Isaiah Chapters 2-9 from the Bible.
+Each chapter features a color-coded grid visualization of verses organized into thematic groups, with interactive hover tooltips and transformation point markers.
 A two-level modal navigation system provides both reflective study (three viewing modes: Seeing Connections, How This Helps My Life, What This Teaches Us) and Scripture Connections showing how each verse fits into God's larger plan across the entire Bible.
-Built with React, TypeScript, and Tailwind CSS, it offers an engaging educational experience for understanding Isaiah's vision of God's holiness and his prophetic commission.
+Built with React, TypeScript, Tailwind CSS, and React Router, the application offers an engaging educational experience across 8 complete chapters with 537 total reflections (3 perspectives per verse) and comprehensive Scripture connections.

+**Completed Chapters**:
+- Chapter 2 (22 verses): God's Mountain, Idolatry, and the Day of the LORD
+- Chapter 3 (25 verses): Judgment on Leaders and Pride
+- Chapter 4 (6 verses): The Branch of the LORD and God's Return
+- Chapter 5 (30 verses): The Song of the Vineyard and Six Woes
+- Chapter 6 (13 verses): Encountering God's Holiness and Divine Commissioning
+- Chapter 7 (25 verses): The Sign of Immanuel - God With Us
+- Chapter 8 (22 verses): Sanctuary or Stumbling Stone
+- Chapter 9 (21 verses): The Light in the Darkness and the Prince of Peace

 ---